Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 5. Click on the &lt;Save&gt; or &lt;Apply&gt; buttons to save your changes

-This will insure that before a Groovy script is executed Jenkins-CI will download and install the requested version.
+This will insure that before a Groovy script is executed Jenkins will download and install the requested version.
 Note the Groovy installation directory:

 JENKINS\_HOME/tools/hudson.plugins.groovy.GroovyInstallation /Default

 Jenkins-LSCI Jobs for High Content Screening Image Analysis
 ===========================================================

-To demonstrate the use **of Jenkins-CI as an integration and management platform for life-sciences** research applications, we provide a set of Jenkins-LSCI jobs that in combination with CellProfiler can be used to build an effective infrastructure for image analysis as used in **high content screening** applications.
+To demonstrate the use **of Jenkins as an integration and management platform for life-sciences** research applications, we provide a set of Jenkins-LSCI jobs that in combination with CellProfiler can be used to build an effective infrastructure for image analysis as used in **high content screening** applications.

 These related Jenkins-LSCI jobs will enable users to: